Broadway Dress Code: What to Wear to a Broadway Show

 If you want a theater experience without a noisy audience distracting you, head to another show.

-Seating Tip: For the most magical experience, book central aisle seats in the Orchestra.
+Seating Tip: For the most magical experience, book central aisle seats in the orchestra.
 They’ll be a bit more expensive, but totally worth it for the first number (trust me!).

 Run Time: 2 hours and 30 minutes, including one intermission.